eliranmal/styli.sh/usage/formatter.md

   echo "$(echo "foo" | f_heading | f_fg_yellow)"
   ```

-  you can also skip the echo, and compose most of the formatter functions in any which way:
+  you can also skip the inner echo, if you're using composeable functions:

   ```sh
   echo "$(f_heading "foo" | f_fg_yellow)"